visgl/loaders.gl/docs/modules/mvt/api-reference/tilejson-loader.md

   <img src="https://img.shields.io/badge/From-v4.0-blue.svg?style=flat-square" alt="From-v4.0" />
 </p>

-The `TileJSONLoader` parses header/metadata from a pmtiles archive
+The `TileJSONLoader` parses metadata from a TileJSON / tilestats file.
+It merges layer and field information from both tilestats and TileJSON and returns a strongly typed data structure.

 | Loader                | Characteristic                                     |
 | --------------------- | -------------------------------------------------- |